-Managing geostrategic and economic competition between the United States and China is one of the most consequential and complex challenges we face.
+Managing competition between the U.S. and China is one of the most complex and consequential tasks facing policymakers today.

 of American voters say the U.S. should hold high-level diplomatic talks with China